MuhammadMoeezKhan/Smart-Moodle/README.md

-# Artificially Intelligent Typescript Moodle (Under Development)
+# Artificially Intelligent Typescript Moodle

 ## Project Description:
 The Enhanced TypeScript-Powered Moodle project was undertaken to transform the traditional Moodle learning management system into a modern, high-performance platform with improved user engagement and security.
 This project successfully attracted over 2,100 students and maintained a high 62% monthly user retention rate.
 Notable achievements included a 32% reduction in load times and a significant 57% decrease in security incidents through enhanced security measures.